Rugby World Cup: Beginnings

 The inaugural tournament, jointly hosted by Australia and New Zealand, was held in May and June 1987, with sixteen nations taking part.
 The inaugural World Cup in 1987, did not involve any qualifying process; instead, the 16 places were automatically filled by seven eligible International Rugby Football Board (IRFB, now World Rugby) member nations, and the rest by invitation.
 New Zealand became the first-ever champions, defeating France 29–9 in the final.
 The subsequent 1991 tournament was hosted by England, with matches played throughout Britain, Ireland and France.
 Qualifying tournaments were introduced for the second tournament, where eight of the sixteen places were contested in a twenty-four-nation tournament.
 This tournament saw the introduction of a qualifying tournament; eight places were allocated to the quarter-finalists from 1987, and the remaining eight decided by a thirty-five nation qualifying tournament.
 Australia won the second tournament, defeating England 12–6 in the final.

 In 1992, eight years after their last official series, South Africa hosted New Zealand in a one-off test match.
 The resumption of international rugby in South Africa came after the dismantling of the apartheid system.
 With their return to test rugby, South Africa were selected to host the 1995 Rugby World Cup.
-After upsetting Australia in the opening match, South Africa continued to advance through the tournament until they met New Zealand in the final.
+After upsetting Australia in the opening match, South Africa continued to advance through the tournament and met New Zealand in the final.
 After a tense final that went into extra time, South Africa emerged 15–12 winners, with then President Nelson Mandela, wearing a Springbok jersey, presenting the trophy to South Africa's captain, Francois Pienaar.